 Stephen Javes – Non Executive Director

 Stephen was Chief Executive of the Orwell Housing Group for 27 years until September 2018, setting strategy, policy and the tone of the business.
 His oversight sought to ensure that solutions were found to care for people in an ever more challenging world and with an ageing population.
-Stephen brings a range of skills and a wealth of experience into this Non Executive role having served on many private and public Boards; he currently chairs Community Action Suffolk.
+Stephen brings a range of skills and a wealth of experience into this Non Executive role having served on many private and public Boards, and is the current Chair of the Lowestoft Places Board.

 Paula Kerr - Non Executive Director

-Appointed by the Council of Governors for her first three year term of office from 1 November 2016; reappionted for a second term of office to 31 October 2022
+Appointed by the Council of Governors for her first three year term of office from 1 November 2016; reappointed for a second term of office to 31 October 2022

 A former group director at pharmaceutical company SmithKline Beecham and chair of a national charity Paula has experience at board level in private, public and voluntary sector organisations in the fields of health, social care and education.
 She joined the Trust after spending more than three years working as a trustee, vice chair and chair of trustees at Livability, a national charity providing disability and community services.
 Prior to that, Paula has had Non Executive roles in an acute hospital, a Mental Health Trust and a Strategic Health Authority.